Hessian Garde du Corps

-In 1760, Frederick II succeeded his father William VIII, a new unit, the Squadron of the Garde du Corps, of two companies was raised with picked horsemen chosen among the mounted regiments.
+In 1760, Frederick II succeeded his father Wilhelm VIII, a new unit, the squadron of the Garde du Corps, of two companies was raised with picked horsemen chosen among the mounted regiments.

-The officers of the unit Officers had a rank higher than in the Army so the Lieutenant-colonel von Schlieffen was ranked a full Colonel in the Order of Battle of the allied Army.
+The officers of the unit had a rank higher than in the army so the Lieutenant-Colonel von Schlieffen was ranked a full colonel in the order of battle of the Allied army.

 During the Seven Years' War, the regimental chef was, from its creation in 1760, the reigning Landgrave Frederick II.